AlexSkrn/DataSciUW/README.md

-These files are my completed assignments from the Data Science certificate course Part 1 (of 3) from the University of Washington
+This repo contains materials from the Data Science certificate course from the University of Washington.

+DataSciClass1 includes my completed assignments from Module 1 of the course.

+DataSciClass2 includes my completed assignments plus materials from Module 2.